3 ½ (out of 4)

-Boots Riley's auspicious debut has been stirring up conversation since it debuted at Sundance earlier this year and no doubt Sorry to Bother You merits its spot on the lips of acolytes of indie filmmaking for numerous reasons.
+Boots Riley's auspicious debut has been stirring up conversation since it debuted at Sundance earlier this year and no doubt Sorry to Bother You merits its spot on the lips of indie filmmaking acolytes for numerous reasons.

 It's disappointing because appealing to the whims of commercial interest is the exact slippery slope the film goes to great lengths to illustrate.
 Riley's own carefully constructed themes and ingenious satire throughout Sorry to Bother You is unnecessarily hampered for the sake of satisfying the most feeble-minded moviegoers.
 Despite these frustrating blemishes, the film is faultlessly entertaining and fortified with inspired cinematic showmanship.
-Sorry to Bother You is so audacious and unapologetic that its own abundance of ambition is absolutely admirable.
+Sorry to Bother You is so audacious and unapologetic – Riley's abundance of ambition is absolutely admirable.

 1 ½ (out of 4)

-In a rush to compress its three acts into as little time as possible, the latest vehicle to honor Dwayne Johnson's still-scorching moment in the sun assumes that mere brevity will forgive the triteness of every component of its dialogue and plotting.
+In a rush to compress its three acts into as little time as possible, the latest vehicle to honor Dwayne Johnson's still-scorching moment in the sun assumes mere brevity will forgive the triteness of every component of the dialogue and plotting.
 The sheer schlock of Skyscraper comes without any wink or nods; each piece of stupid is played straight.
-If you know exactly what you’re getting into and don’t think for even a minute, I can imagine giving into the film's ever so modest pleasures.
-For most people though, I'd wager they would jump off this crazy train before the final act even starts.
+If you know exactly what you’re getting into and don’t think for even a minute, I can imagine giving in to the film's ever so modest diversions.
+For most rational people though, I'd wager they would jump off this crazy train before the final act even begins.

-For the moment or two that actually provide a suspenseful jolt, Skyscraper is teeming many times over with scenes that will have you snickering to yourself.
+For the moment or two actually providing a suspenseful jolt, Skyscraper is teeming many times over with scenes made for snickering to yourself.
 The film’s inherent goofiness – rather jarring against the semi-sincere tone of the whole enterprise – only escalates as Skyscraper’s boilerplate story ratchets up.
-The film is beyond predictable with every cliché in the action movie template making a cameo.
+And yet the film is beyond predictable with every cliché in the action movie template making a cameo.
 Still, this movie exists because of The Rock and he proves to be as intimidating as he's ever been even with a prosthetic leg, and just as lovable too.

 2 ½ (out of 4)